ZaymonFC/mac-os-key-repeat/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Contributing

-If you encounter any problems or have suggestions for the project please [submit an Issue](https://github.com/ZaymonFC/mac-os-key-repeat/issues/new).
-PR's welcome!
+We appreciate your feedback, suggestions, and contributions to make this project even better!
+If you encounter any issues or have ideas for improvements, please don't hesitate to [submit an Issue](https://github.com/ZaymonFC/mac-os-key-repeat/issues/new).
+Pull requests are welcome!